 Martina Filjak (2008)

-The Croatian pianist Martina Filjak, winner of the 54th edition of the Maria Canals International Music Competition in 2008, has obtained major international recognition after receiving, in addition to this first prize, awards such as the gold medal, the first prize and the Beethoven Prize in the international piano competition of Cleveland (2009); the first prize in the Viotti piano competition in Vercelli (Italy, 2007); and the fifth prize in the Ferruccio Busoni competition (Italy, 2007).
+The Croatian pianist Martina Filjak, winner of the 54th edition of the Maria Canals International Music Competition in 2008, has obtained major international recognition after receiving, in addition to this first prize, awards such as the gold medal, the first prize and the Beethoven Prize in the international piano competition of Cleveland (2009); the first place prize in the Viotti piano competition in Vercelli (Italy, 2007); and the fifth place prize in the Ferruccio Busoni competition (Italy, 2007).